IBM/zOS-BCPii/Example-LPARLoad-SYSREXX/README.md

 ## Example-LPARLoad-SYSREXX

+This sample demonstrates how to use BCPii HWIREST from a System REXX interface to load an LPAR, including a possible activation of the LPAR before hand.

-This sample uses HWIREST API to:
+This sample uses HWIREST to:

 - List CPCs, filtered by the CPC name (ARG_CPC_NAME), in order to retrieve the URI and target name associated with that CPC
-  - use the ARG_NET_ID to cross check against the target name to verify the correct CPC was returned
 - List the LPARs on that CPC, filtered by the LPAR name (ARG_LPAR_NAME), in order to retrieve the URI and target name associated with that LPAR
-  - use the ARG_NET_ID + ARG_LPAR_NAME to cross check against the target name to verify the correct LPAR was returned
-- inspect the status of the LPAR
+- Inspect the status of the LPAR
   - if the LPAR is already `operating` then there is nothing to do
   - if the LPAR is `not-activated` then
     - ACTIVATE the LPAR
     - POLL the returned job-uri for the result of the ACTIVATE operation
-    - Query the status of the LPAR to ensure its in `not-operating` status before continuing to the LOAD
+    - If Activate is successful, Continue to the LOAD
 - Load the LPAR, passing in the specified:
   - LOADADDR_VALUE, correlates with the JSON attribute `load-address` in the request body
   - LOADPARM_VALUE, correlates with the JSON attribute `load-parameter` in the request body